wp-plugins/instateam-instagram-importer/readme.txt

 == Description ==

-**Introduction**

 We built this plugin out of necessity.
-Our agency, [SPARK6](http://www.spark6.com), has a team distributed all over the world.
-Instagram is the perfect way for us to convey company culture by allowing the team to post photos with the #spark6 hashtag for anything they would like surfaced on the company site.
+Our agency, SPARK6, has a team distributed all over the word.
+Instagram is a perfect way for us to convey company culture by allowing the team to post photos with the #spark6 hashtag for anything they would like surfaced on the company site.

 If you are looking for a plugin that will allow you to consolidate posts from one or more Instagram users on your Wordpress blog then this is the plugin for you!

-**Features**
+Features:

 * Ability to import one or more Instagram user accounts (whitelist) into Wordpress as custom Post Types.
 * Ability to choose which photos are imported based on one or more #hashtags.
 You can also import tags without providing a user user whitelist.
 * Ability to map imported photos to a new or pre-existing Post Type of your choosing.
 * Workflow - choose the post status of all imported photos.
 Helpful if you want to review any photos that are imported before they post live to site.
 There are 3 settings: Auto-post, moderate, or private (must be logged in to view).
 * Option to set all imported images to featured images.
 * Ability to specify how many photos are imported per Instagram API call (20, 40, 60, 80, 100 or 200).
 * Ability to set import frequency (every minute, every hour, twice daily, daily)
-* Shortcode supports a custom CSS class name of your own choosing.
+* Shortcode that supports custom CSS class name.
-* Shortcode supports an optional “photos” parameter that lets you specify the number of images to return in the grid.
+* Shortcode supports an option “photos” parameter that lets you specify the number of images to return in the grid.
-* Support for responsive web breakpoints!!!
+* Support for responsive web breakpoints.
-* When clicked, individual photos launch into a responsive lightbox (courtesy of Magnific Popup).
-This is set with the lightbox=yes parameter.
+* When clicked, individual photos launch into a responsive lightbox (courtesy of Magnific Popup.
 * Ability to unlink account at any time.

-**Demo**

-You can view a live demo on our About Us page: http://www.spark6.com/about-us/ - that photo grid at the bottom is powered by this plugin.
-Be sure to resize the browser to view the different responsive breakpoints!

 == Installation ==

 **Automatic Install**

 By far, the simplest way to install the plugin is to click on “Plugins” then “Add” and type “InstaTeam Instagram Importer” in the search field.
 From here you can click “Install” and have Wordpress automatically install and configure the plugin for you.

 **Manual Install**